NeoMatlala/survey-form/README.md

 # Survey Form

-created this survey form using HTML5 and CSS3 for the freeCodecamp responsive web design online course.
+Created this survey form using HTML5 and CSS3.
+This was one of the projects for *freeCodecamp's Responsive Web Design* online course.

 ## What I have learned on this project